Visiting research students

 If we are able to offer you a place, we will send you an offer letter confirming the details of the study for which you have been accepted, including the period of registration at the University and the tuition fees.

-You will be able to all the classes associated with the agreed programme and, if you wish, you can also be assessed (for example through coursework or examinations) in the same way as students studying for a University of Sheffield qualification.
-When you have finished, upon request we will provide a certificate of attendance and/or a transcript confirming the material you have studied and the results of any assessment.
+When you have finished your period of registration, upon request we will provide a certificate of attendance and/or a transcript confirming the material you have studied and the results of any assessments you have completed.
 These can either be issued to you or forwarded to your own institution.